ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

 ### Installation 💫💫

-In order to install this application, follow the following steps carefully:
+In order to install this application, please follow the following steps carefully:

 1. Download the code in your local system
 2. Open VS Code and open the project directory